 - Talk about it.
 When you’re ready, talk calmly and openly about your problems and feelings with family or someone you trust.
 This can help to relieve tension and stress and can help you find solutions.
 Talking about things can also help you learn more about yourself or your situation that you didn’t know or had not thought about before.

-- Reassure your children that they’re safe and keep routines as consistent as possible.
+- Keep routines as consistent as possible.

 - Connect with others and remember to have fun as a family.
 Laughter is good for you.

 - Get help.
 If you can’t solve a problem talk to friends, family, and neighbours.
-When you need to, reach out to help lines, community supports, or counselling centres.
+When you need to, reach out to helplines, community supports, or counselling centres.

 Work